turbot/guardrails-samples/policy_packs/azure/network/enforce_security_groups_to_reject_inbound_access_from_unapproved_cidr/README.md

 # Enforce Azure Network Security Groups to Reject Inbound Access from unapproved CIDR

-Enforcing Azure Network Security Groups to reject inbound access from unapproved CIDR blocks ensures that network traffic is only allowed from trusted IP ranges.
-This security measure enhances the network's security by preventing unauthorized access and potential attacks from untrusted or malicious sources.
+Enforcing Azure Network Security Groups to reject inbound access from unapproved CIDR blocks is crucial for maintaining the security and integrity of your network.
+It prevents unauthorized access, reduces the risk of cyber attacks, and ensures that only trusted sources can communicate with your resources, thereby safeguarding sensitive data and applications.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for network security groups: